-This brochure describes the benefits of our Open Access plan (High option) under Aetna contract (CS 2867) with the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
+This brochure describes our Open Access Plans (High and Basic options) under our Aetna contract (CS 2914) with the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
 Customer service may be reached at 800-537-9384 or through our website: www.aetnafeds.com.
 The address for the Aetna administrative office is: